Quantum Signal Processing for simulating cold plasma waves: Quantum Signal Processing framework

 which acts on the ancilla qubit $\ket{b}$.
 The operator $\Phi_j(\phi_{2j+1}, \phi_{2j})$ is described in Fig.~\ref{fig:qsp-element}.
 It consists of alternating rotation gates $R_z$ (Eq.~\ref{eq:rz}) and an operator $W$ (Eq.~\ref{eq:w}), which encodes the Hamiltonian (Sec.~\ref{ssec:qubitization}).
 The copies of $W$ create higher powers of $\mathcal{H}$, which are used to construct the polynomial $f(\mathcal{H})$, while the rotations $R_z$ generate the appropriate coefficients in $f(\mathcal{H})$~\cite{Low17,Low19}.

 An initial state $\psi(0)$ is stored in the input register $\ket{s}$ (in our case, the combination of registers $\ket{d}$ and $\ket{j}$), and the ancillae $\ket{b}$, $\ket{q}$ and $\ket{a}$ are initialized in the zero state.
 Then, QHS is implemented via application of the unitary $U_\yqsp$ to the system state vector.
 Because the propagator is encoded as the upper-left block of $U_\yqsp$, the desired state $\exp(-\yi \mathcal{H} t)\psi(0)$ is yielded as the output in the register $\ket{s}$ when all the ancillae are measured in the zero state.
+In Hamiltonian simulations by the QSP method, the probability of the post-selected state is close to unity, $1-\epsilon$, with an arbitrary small $\epsilon$, which is determined by the QSP approximation error.\cite{Martyn-22}

 The phases are chosen depending on the simulation time and error tolerance $\epsilon_\yqsp$, and are calculated on a classical computer using known algorithms.
 The corresponding details can be found in Refs.~\onlinecite{Haah20, Chao20, Dong21}.
 The codes for the calculation of the phases are presented in Refs.~\onlinecite{Haah20code, Dong21code}.
 In our work, we use the code described in Ref.~\onlinecite{Haah20} and presented in Ref.~\onlinecite{Haah20code}.